 Winnipeg, Canada — A nearly three‑fold increase in online child sexual exploitation and abuse reported today by Statistics Canada reinforces the urgent need for regulation of digital platforms and electronic service providers in Canada, says the Canadian Centre for Child Protection (C3P).

-The report titled, Online child sexual exploitation and abuse in Canada found that in a six‑year time period spanning 2014 and 2020, the number of incidents involving children harmed in digital spaces reported to Canadian police increased from 10,739 to 29,028.
-Alarmingly, the online luring of children and adolescents accounted for more than three quarters (77%) of these incidents.
+The report titled, Online child sexual exploitation and abuse in Canada found that the number of incidents involving children harmed in digital spaces reported to Canadian police from 50 incidents per 100,000 population in 2014, when cybercrime data were first collected nationally, to 131 per 100,000 in 2020.
+Alarmingly, when online child sexual abuse material incidents are removed from the data, the online luring of children and adolescents accounted for more than three quarters (77%) of all other police-reported incidents.

 The study also notes the victims of these crimes also tend to be among the most under‑reported to law enforcement.